 Typically, business owners buy advertising in order to get the attention of prospects.
-Today, I’m proposing you consider an alternative.
-Instead of buying attention with ads, I’m going to suggest you consider organically attracting attention.
+I’m proposing you consider an alternative.
+Instead of buying attention with ads, I’m going to suggest you consider attracting attention.

 I’ll include some examples of how this works, and I’ll explain some of the huge advantages of organically attracting attention.